craneml/DynamicTemplates/README.md

 # Attempts

+## Sticking with Qt 4

-1. I was unable to find the exact right Blue HIghway font to make the tool look like it does in the screensho (on Mac).
+1. I was unable to find the exact right Blue Highway font to make the tool look like it does in the screensho (on Mac).
 Blocked.
 2. I knew that the name of the font is embedded in the code.
 I did not explore trying to change an existing font and renaming it - I should explore this, given below.
 3. I was able to download the source code and finally get it running.
 However, although I kept changing the font to other fonts on my Mac (all ttf), the font was always Helvetica.
 I'm unfamiliar with QT and C++, but my research indicates I'm using the right commands to change font, even including the font itself as a resource.
 Blocked.
 4. For now, I decided to go with the default Helvetica and tweak the rest of the code to suit my needs, e.g., instead of printing "December", print "Dec", etc.  I also took the opportunity to rename various sections on the 2-page-per-day templates.

+## Upgrading to Qt 5

+I was originally hesitant to upgrade the code to make use of Qt 5, since this is not my code, and the number of compile errors seemed daunting.
+After taking Qt 4 as far as I could, I tried to upgrade to Qt 5 (and I was more familiar with the code by then).
+The migration included some minor code changes and took about 15 minutes.

+And now, font changes in the code work!

 # Code